-Eyes: round, big and well opened, the eyes are set well apart which strengthens the breadth of nose.
-The eye colour should be even and in relation to coat colour.
+Eyes: the eyes are large, rounded and well opened, with a sweet expression.
+They are set well apart.
 The more intense and brilliant tones preferred.

-Ears: wide at the base, the ears are medium to small, with rounded tip.
-They are set well apart, they should fit into the rounded contour of the head.
+Ears: the ears are medium, wide at the base, with rounded tip.
+They are set well apart, underlying the top of the head's roundness.